How to Combat Pain Related Depression

 Treating Depression

 Start by reaching out to family and friends and tell them you're struggling.
-Schedule a visit with your physician and talk about how pain is affecting your emotional wellbeing.
+Schedule a visit with your physician and talk about how pain is affecting your emotional well-being.
 Consider consulting with a pain management clinic that offers a variety of therapies to treat pain and the many social and emotional complexities involved with chronic pain.
 Then, take action to aggressively deal with your depression.
 These methods are shown to be effective for many patients:

 • Medication.
 Antidepressants, anti-anxiety drugs, and medications to help you sleep are very helpful for most people.